What makes the perfect skateboarding shoe? It may seem like a simple question, but there are actually several different things to consider.

 Do I Need Skateboard Shoes?

-However, normal shoes tend to lack ankle support, thick soles, top caps, heel protection, and extra cushioning that will protect your feet and ankles when skating.
+Normal shoes and sneakers lack ankle support, thick soles, top caps, heel protection, and extra cushioning that will protect your feet and ankles when skating.

-Also, shoes that are not designed specifically for skateboarding won’t protect you as much and they will break down very quickly, potentially leaving your feet exposed.
+Also, shoes that are not designed specifically for skateboarding won’t protect you as much and they will break down very quickly, potentially leaving your feet exposed to injury.

 At the very least, you’ll destroy those casual sneakers.